puskal-khadka/OnionDiagram/README.md

 ## PARAMETERS AND FUNCTIONS
 * ```app:diagramType="CalculatedPrecise"```
-  * This will show circle layer,radius according to data passed.
+  * This will show each circle layeer,radius according to data passed.
 This is Default

 * ```app:diagramType="UniformDecreasing"```
-  * This will show inner layer of uniform radius, size irrespective to data
+  * This will make inner layer of cicle uniform size , irrespective to data

 * ```app:onionTextAlign="differentRow"```
   * text align will be down respective to another text instead of same line.
-This default
+This is  default

 * ```app:onionTextAlign="sameRow"```
-  * it will show text in layer that will align in same row
+  * It will show text in layer that will align in same row

 * ```app:textColor="#11ffff"```
-  * to change text color.
+  * To change text color.
 Default color is black

 * ``` app:textSize="8sp" ```
-  * to change text size.
+  *To change text size.
 Default size 14sp

+ * ```  onionDiagramView.showRawData=false ```
+    * This is boolean field, if it is set false then passed data is automatic conveted to percentage and shown in layer.
+If set true same passed raw data will be shown